 return ' '.join(features)

-.
-It blends content similarity with user preferences from a quiz (genres, eras, durations) and interaction history (liked movies, watch history).
-For new users, the quiz tackles the cold start problem—those first recommendations when there's no data to lean on.
+For new users, the quiz solves the cold start problem, those first recommendations when there is no data to lean on.

 def get_recommendations(self, user_data, n=20):